nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Setting issue list as default view: `issue -v`

-Sets `IssueList` to be the default view when application is re-opened.
+Sets list of issues to be the default view when application is re-opened.

 Format: `issue -v`